Buying a used car is looking better and better to many shoppers.

 The increasing availability of certified pre-owned (CPO) vehicles also provides an incentive to buy used.

 “Between more affordable prices, the assurance of an automaker warranty, and lower interest rates, CPO vehicles give car shoppers a way to enjoy many of the benefits of a new car and minimize many of the risks of buying a used car,” Drury said in a recent press release.

-Here are some of the reasons to buy a used vehicle:
+Here are the biggest reasons you should be buying a used vehicle:

-- Certified pre-owned (CPO) programs – used vehicles which have been reconditioned and provide warranties – offer “like new” condition with about 2.5 million sold last year.
+- Certified pre-owned programs – used vehicles which have been reconditioned and provide warranties – offer “like new” condition with about 2.7 million sold last year.

 - Detailed vehicle history reports based on a vehicle identification number (VIN) are available from companies such as Carfax, AutoCheck and VINCheckPro.

 - Attractive financing options – reduced-rate loans – on many CPO vehicles for qualified buyers.

 - Lower insurance rates, because one of the key factors in the cost is the vehicle’s value.